Colorectal cancer test IFOBT

 This test is only for people up to age 55, after that you are covered by the population screening, where you will be tested for colon cancer for free every two years until age 75.
 Read information about the population screening here .
 The gold standard for follow-up testing after a positive result from the population screening is a colonoscopy.
 If you have blood traces in your stool, you will be offered further investigation into the cause of the blood traces.

-When you will receive an invitation depends on the year of your birth.
+When you will be sent an invitation depends on your year of birth.
 If you don't want to wait for this, you can also order this test yourself here.

-Participants receive a stool test, which they themselves send to the laboratory for analysis.
+Participants receive a stool test, which they send to the laboratory for analysis.
 If blood is found in the stool, the test result is positive.
-In that case they are referred for further investigation, diagnosis and if necessary treatment.
+In that case, they are referred for further testing, diagnosis and, if necessary, treatment.

-The stool test is only intended for people who have no complaints.
+The stool test is only for people who have no symptoms.

-click here for more information from the gastro liver intestinal foundation
+click here for more information from the maag lever darm stichting

 - visible blood loss in the stool